9 Ways to Grow a Customer Service Mindset in a Team

 #7 Practice not customer-facing activities

-Solving customers’ issues over and over again can be annoying and employees may feel tedious.
-It also happens that customer support agents experience burnout once they’ve mastered the basics of their role.
+Solving customer service issues over and over again can be annoying, and employees may feel tedious.
+It also happens that the customer support team experiences burnout once they’ve mastered the basics of their role.
 They just don’t feel challenged anymore.
 Such a state of mind can result in a loss of focus and repetitive mistakes during routine service cases.

 To keep experienced reps engaged, provide them with projects and opportunities that don’t involve interactions with clients.
 For instance, customer service representatives can team up with an IT department and help design new product features.
 A minor change of pace contributes to focusing on other activities and is refreshing.
 Who knows, maybe they will showcase their unrevealed career skills.